How do I make an appointment?

 Technology - Besides meticulously planned SOPs, our biggest USP is the latest MRI machines we utilize for scans.
 Unlike anyone in the industry, We have both 1.5T and 3T machines to provide 360-degree scanning for every situation.

-Turnaround Time: With our seamless process integration and advanced infrastructure, we can take the entire whole-body scan in 45-60 minutes.
-The scan results will be delivered in one of the fastest times in the industry, 72 hours.
+Turnaround Time - With our seamless process integration and advanced infrastructure, we can take the entire Whole Body MRI scan in just 45-60 minutes and the scan results will be delivered in 10-14 business days.

 Exceptional Imaging - We take 2000+ images of the entire body during the full-body scan.
 A large number of scan images and industry-tested scanning practices ensure accurate screening results and low false positives.